M1XaM/tmps-labs/Lab1/README.md

 ## Used Design Patterns:
 - Factory Pattern - For creating vehicles without specifying exact classes
 - Singleton Pattern - For ensuring only one instance of logger exists
-- Builder Pattern - For constructing complex vehicle configurations step by step
+- Prototype Pattern - For creating new vehicles by cloning existing prototypes

 ## Implementation